Blue Swallow Motel

 The Blue Swallow Court in Tucumcari, New Mexico, United States, is a 12-unit L-shaped motel listed on the National Register of Historic Places in New Mexico as a part of historic U.S. Route 66.
 Original architectural features included a façade with pink stucco walls decorated with shell designs and a stepped parapet, on-site office and manager's residence, and garages located between the sleeping units for travelers to park their motorcars.
 It is one of the longest continuously operated motels along New Mexico's slice of Route 66.
+The swallow from the sign can be seen in the movie Back to the Future Part II, and inspired the creators of Pixar's movie Cars to create the "Cozy Cone Motel" (and the town of Tucumcari itself inspired the mountain in Radiator Springs).

 History

 The motel was built by carpenter W.A.
 Huggins in 1939, and by July 1941 was open and operating with a café on-site.
 Ted and Marjorie Jones, who came to Tucumcari in 1944, were the first long-term operators of the motel.
 The property was purchased by Floyd Redman in 1958 as an engagement present to his wife Lillian.

 As the Blue Swallow Motel, the property was updated with neon signage proclaiming "TV" and "100% Refrigerated Air".
 It would continue in operation through both the heyday of post-war tourism on the old US Highway system (when roadside billboards advertised "Tucumcari Tonight!" and "2000 motel rooms" for many miles) and the years of decline which followed the loss of US 66 traffic to a newly constructed Interstate 40 in the 1960s.

 A resident of Tucumcari since 1923 (having arrived in New Mexico with her family in a covered wagon in 1915), Lillian Redman would operate the Blue Swallow for four decades, continuing independently after Floyd's death in 1973 and ultimately selling the motel in 1998.
 She then moved to a small house nearby and would often visit the property and its new owners until her death, at 89 years of age, in 1999.